Adrien45/Looping/README.md

 ## Note

-This plugin was created for the Associsation St-Camille.
+This plugin was created for the Association St-Camille.